kimsniper/ros2/README.md

 # ROS2 - Robot Operating System 2 For Beginners

-A beginner's guide to start working with projects based on ROS2
+A beginner's guide to start working with projects based on ROS2 using C++

 ## Overview